-We want visitors to enjoy exploring all areas of Pembrokeshire so to help you manage any restrictions, the industry message is “Plan Ahead – Book Ahead & Be Prepared”
+We want visitors to enjoy exploring all areas of Pembrokeshire so to help you manage Coronavirus restrictions, the industry message is “Plan Ahead – Book Ahead & Be Prepared”

-Pembrokeshire’s tourism businesses have been looking forward to safely being able to welcome back visitors to the county but things will remain a little different for the time being so in order to help you to enjoy when you visit Pembrokeshire
+Pembrokeshire’s tourism businesses have safely been welcoming visitors to the county but things will remain a little different for the time being.
+Covid rules in Wales differ from other areas of the UK so visitors are strongly advised to follow the latest Coronavirus advice and guidance provided on the Welsh Government website in order to help you to enjoy when you visit Pembrokeshire

-It anticipated that things will look a little different until the virus has been defeated.
-Some restrictions will remain in place such as the requirement for people to observe the 2 meter social distancing rule.
+Everyone must observe the 2 meter social distancing rule and also wear a face mask on public transport (including in taxi’s), in all shops and public buildings.
 We ask you to be patient, flexible and understanding.
 This will help to ensure that everyone, and everywhere is kept safe and protected.